-As International Legal Counsel at Human Rights First, Rita Siemion advocates for national security and counterterrorism policies that respect human rights and the rule of law.
+As Director of National Security Advocacy at Human Rights First, Rita Siemion advocates for national security and counterterrorism policies that respect human rights and the rule of law.
 She is an expert in the intersecting legal frameworks that govern counterterrorism operations at home and abroad, including the law of armed conflict, international human rights law, and state sovereignty law.
 She leads the organization’s effort to ensure that US national security policies comply with these bodies of international law as well as with domestic law limitations on the authority to use force and conduct war.

 Rita is also an Adjunct Professor of Law at the Georgetown University Law Center and Associate Adjunct Professor of Law at American University Washington College of Law.
 She teaches courses on covert action, targeted killing, the law of armed conflict, and international human rights law in the national security and counterterrorism context.
 Before joining Human Rights First, Rita worked on a range of national security issues as Senior Counsel at The Constitution Project, including surveillance and privacy rights in the digital age, and spent several years in private practice litigating civil and human rights matters.